-In the instant proceeding, Gateway seeks a CCN from the Authority to provide water service to a portion of Williamson County known as Gateway Village.
-As Gateway's Petition will directly impact its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.
+In the instant proceeding, Atmos' requests could result in an increase in rates for its customers.
+As Atmos' Petition will directly impact its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.

-THEREFORE, upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of Gateway's customers may be determined in this proceeding.
+THEREFORE, upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of Atmos' customers may be determined in this proceeding.
 Further, the Hearing Officer finds that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, there is no opposition to its intervention, and its Petition to Intervene was timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
 For these reasons, the Hearing Officer concludes that the Consumer Advocate's Petition to Intervene should be granted.